 Prior Authorization is required for Medicare Part B drugs (except allergy injections), in-network only.
 Contact Member Services for more information.

 Certain Part B drugs may be subject to step therapy requirements.
-For more information about step therapy, see Chapter 5, Section 4.2 of this booklet.
+For more

 Services that are covered for you What you must pay when you get these services

 Medicare Part B prescription drugs (continued)